mruniquesahil/SnapSearch/readme.md

-# ??
-Flickr Search App
+# ğŸ“¸ Flickr Search App

 A simple Android application that allows users to search for photos using the [Flickr API](https://www.flickr.com/services/api/).
 Built using Java and Android SDK with Gradle for dependency management.

-## ??
-Features
+## ğŸš€ Features

-- ??
-Search Flickr for public images by keyword
+- ğŸ” Search Flickr for public images by keyword
-- ??
-Display images in a grid layout
+- ğŸ–¼ Display images in a grid layout
-- ??
-Optimized for mobile use
+- ğŸ“± Optimized for mobile use
-- ??
-Asynchronous image fetching
+- ğŸ“¡ Asynchronous image fetching
-- ??
-Clean project structure
+- ğŸ“¦ Clean project structure

-## ??
-Technologies Used
+## ğŸ›  Technologies Used

 - Java
 - Android SDK